hrkfdn/deckard/README.md

 - Docker (for dynamic analysis)

 In order to use Deckard, required third party Python modules can be installed to a virtual environment using `setup.sh`.
+The setup script will also run `yarn install` to download the necessary dependencies for the web UI (Bootstrap, jQuery, etc.).

 A wrapper `deckard.sh` is provided to execute Deckard within this virtual environment.